Breaking Down the Real Meaning of an XDR Solution

 Using formats like Parquet or ORC offers better compression and indexing, which boosts performance and lowers storage expenses.

-A metadata catalog helps users find data in the lake, making it easier to discover and reduce duplicate data.
+A metadata catalog helps users find data in the lake, making it easier to discover and reduce duplicate data by organizing the data structure.

 Cloud systems like AWS, Microsoft Azure, and Google Cloud offer flexible choices for data lakes, enabling organizations to handle and expand their data lake as required.